 Well-played, Boeing, well-played.

-At the end of the day, the answer on Lithium-Ion batteries is pending, the industry will have to contend with Lithium sooner or later.
-This report does not address the battery at all, and problems with Lithium batteries are still under review by the NTSB, as well as EASA (in the case of the cellular phone batteries Mary wrote about).
-Reports will surely follow, at some future date.
+At the end of the day, the answer on Lithium-Ion batteries is pending.
+The industry will have to contend with Lithium sooner or later.
+This report does not address the battery at all, and problems with Lithium batteries are still under review by the NTSB and EASA (in the case of the cellular phone batteries Mary wrote about).
+Reports will surely follow at some future date.